-In order to examine Westar's control procedures entailing verification of its SPP IM billing statements, Staff issued formal discovery requests based on the findings found in the SPP audit of the 2014 Westar ACA.4
+In order to examine Westar's control procedures entailing verification of its SPP IM billing statements, Staff issued formal discovery requests based on the findings found in the SPP audit of the 2015 Westar ACA.4

-Staff requested information regarding the software application that Westar utilizes to interact with the IM and documentation of Westar's process and control procedures.
-Westar continues to use MCG Energy's Integrated Asset Manager software suite to interact with the market and submit load bids and resource offers in the DA & RTBM.
-Westar's software systems remain unchanged from the 2014 ACA audit, and a detailed review of Westar's software can be found in Staff's Report and Recommendation in Docket No. 15-WSEE-421-ACA.
+Staff requested information regarding the software application that Westar utilizes to interact with the IM and documentation of Westar's process and control procedures.5 Westar continues to use MCG Energy's Integrated Asset Manager software suite to interact with the market and submit load bids and resource offers in the DAM & RTBM.
+Westar has not made any significant changes to its software used in the SPP IM outside of general system enhancements and software patches in 2016.
+A detailed review of Westar's software can be found in Staff's Report and Recommendation in Docket No. 15-WSEE-421-ACA.